hossam-create/Mnbara-Platform/docs/risk/SECURITY_DEPOSIT_FRAUD_PREVENTION.md

 - Flags are SET by platform arbitration, not automated
 - Flags inform internal operations (support priority, manual review triggers)
 - Flags DO NOT modify trust scores directly
-- Buyers see: "This traveler is new" or "Verified Traveler" — no flag details exposed
+- Buyers see: "This traveler is new" or "Verified Traveler" â€” no flag details exposed

 ---